 Which should you use, mechanical or electronic cistern level indicators?

 You can find many examples of both mechanical and electronic level indicators, but what’s the difference between them?

 Mechanical solutions such as float level switches generally cost less initially, but they can create problems later.
 Mechanical parts naturally wear down, and the sensor, always in contact with the liquid, can develop buildup.
 You also don’t have the option of monitoring this type of switch remotely.

 Electronic level indicators have become more popular because of the benefits of their technology.
 These sensors don’t need contact with the cistern liquid, so you avoid the buildup problem.
 And remote level indicators can allow you to check your cistern level from your smartphone or laptop, even if you’ve left the plant.

 On top of that, you can also control the pump, using an electronic level switch or a constant level indicator.
-To see how to install such a solution, download our definitive guide to level monitoring and control in cisterns.

 Which do you need, continuous level indication or point level detection in a cistern?